 In this presidential inaugural year, we asked students in grades 6-12 to create a short (5:00-6:00 minute) video documentary on a topic that related to the competition theme, “Your Message to the President.”

-The submission deadline for all entries was Inauguration Day on Monday, January 20, 2025.
+The submission deadline for all entries in StudentCam 2025 was Inauguration Day on Monday, January 20, 2025.

 This annual competition is open to all students in grades 6-12.
 Grades 6-8 compete in the Middle School category, and grades 9-12 compete in the High School category.